 - Categories: Lemon Law

 The California Lemon Law was established to provide consumer protections for auto buyers who find they have an unfixable problem with their vehicle.
 If you discover a major defect with your car that cannot be fixed after several repair efforts, you may want to consult with a trusted Lemon Law lawyer to understand what protections you are offered under the California Lemon Law.
-Below are the top five things to know about this important law:

 #1 The Auto Manufacturer Must be Given Enough Attempts to Fix the Car.

 For your car to qualify for lemon law protection, you have to contact the auto manufacturer so they know about the problem.
 Understanding lemon law is important because the car dealership needs to have enough time and attempts to fix the issue.
 If they cannot do it, then the car is deemed a lemon and you are eligible for a refund or buyback.
 In such cases, consulting an experienced car accident attorney can provide valuable legal advice on how to proceed.

 #2 Only Cars with an Active Warranty Qualify.